Yandex Cloud

 sudo systemctl start graphite-clickhouse

-For more information about configuring Graphite, see the relevant documentation.
+For more information on configuring Graphite, see these guides.

 How to delete the resources you createdHow to delete the resources you created

-To remove the rollup configuration from a cluster:
+To remove the rollup configuration from your cluster:

 1. Delete all the tables that use this configuration.